-The MHP per-unit maximum assistance is consistent with HOME limits established by HUD.
-The methodology for calculating those limits is found in 83 CFR 2569369 with state-wide limits published annually by HCD.
-As a state-wide program with a variety of housing markets and corresponding costs, HCD uses the HOME limit as a federally established industry standard and safe harbor for cost reasonableness on a per-unit basis for housing serving low-income households.
-Consistent with other HUD affordable housing funding sources, the HOME maximum per-unit subsidy limits ensure an appropriate level of investment in Multifamily projects on a per-unit basis.
+The MHP per-unit maximum loan assistance is consistent with the Basic Statutory Mortgage Limits, Section 234, adjusted for high-cost areas as published by the Federal Housing Administration (FHA).
+As a state-wide program with a variety of housing markets and corresponding costs, HCD uses the FHA limits as a federally established industry standard and safe harbor for cost reasonableness on a per-unit basis for housing serving low-income households.
+Consistent with other HUD affordable housing funding sources, these per-unit loan limits ensure an appropriate level of federal investment in multifamily projects on a per-unit basis.
 This policy direction encourages leveraging with HOME, Tax Credits, State MHP, and other available affordable housing resources.